codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

 Legacy Support
 ==============

-If neither of the above methods find the class, and the class is not namespace, the autoloader will look in the ``/application/libraries`` and ``/application/models`` directories to attempt to locate the files.
+If neither of the above methods find the class, and the class is not namespaced, the autoloader will look in the ``/application/libraries`` and ``/application/models`` directories to attempt to locate the files.
 This provides a measure to help ease the transition from previous versions.